supaorg/supa/docs/dev/clipboard-paste-support.md

 ## User Experience

 ### Visual Feedback
-- Pasted files appear immediately in the attachment preview area
+- **Immediate Feedback**: Processing indicators appear instantly when files are pasted
+- **Loading States**: Files show "Processing..." with spinning loader while being optimized
+- **Smooth Transitions**: Processing indicators are replaced with actual attachments when ready
-- Text files show metadata (language, line count, word count)
+- **Text Files**: Show metadata (language, line count, word count) when processing completes
-- Image files show thumbnail previews
+- **Image Files**: Show thumbnail previews when processing completes
-- Files can be removed using the × button
+- **Files can be removed**: Using the × button during processing or after completion

 ### User Guidance
 - The attachment button tooltip now includes "💡 You can also paste files directly into the text area"